Water vapor: In Earth's atmosphere

 Fog and clouds form through condensation around cloud condensation nuclei.
 In the absence of nuclei, condensation will only occur at much lower temperatures.
 Under persistent condensation or deposition, cloud droplets or snowflakes form, which precipitate when they reach a critical mass.

-Atmospheric concentration of water vapour is highly variable between locations and times, from 10 ppmv in the coldest air to 5% (50 000 ppmv) in humid tropical air, and can be measured with a combination of land observations, weather balloons and satellites.
+Atmospheric concentration of water vapor is highly variable between locations and times, from 10 ppm in the coldest air to 5% (50000 ppm) in humid tropical air, and can be measured with a combination of land observations, weather balloons and satellites.
 The water content of the atmosphere as a whole is constantly depleted by precipitation.
 At the same time it is constantly replenished by evaporation, most prominently from oceans, lakes, rivers, and moist earth.
 Other sources of atmospheric water include combustion, respiration, volcanic eruptions, the transpiration of plants, and various other biological and geological processes.
-At any given time there is about 1.29 x 10^{16} litres (3.4 x 10^{15} gal.) of water in the atmosphere.
+At any given time there is about 1.29e16 L of water in the atmosphere.
 The atmosphere holds 1 part in 2500 of the fresh water, and 1 part in 100,000 of the total water on Earth.
 The mean global content of water vapor in the atmosphere is roughly sufficient to cover the surface of the planet with a layer of liquid water about 25 mm deep.
-The mean annual precipitation for the planet is about 1 metre, a comparison which implies a rapid turnover of water in the air – on average, the residence time of a water molecule in the troposphere is about 9 to 10 days.
+The mean annual precipitation for the planet is about 1 m, a comparison which implies a rapid turnover of water in the air – on average, the residence time of a water molecule in the troposphere is about 9 to 10 days.

 Some effects of global warming can either enhance (positive feedbacks such as increased water vapor concentration) or inhibit (negative feedbacks) warming.

-Global mean water vapour is about 0.25% of the atmosphere by mass and also varies seasonally, in terms of contribution to atmospheric pressure between 2.62 hPa in July and 2.33 hPa in December.
-IPCC AR6 expresses medium confidence in increase of total water vapour at about 1-2% per decade; it is expected to increase by around 7% per °C of warming.
+Global mean water vapor is about 0.25% of the atmosphere by mass and also varies seasonally, in terms of contribution to atmospheric pressure between 2.62 hPa in July and 2.33 hPa in December.
+IPCC AR6 expresses medium confidence in increase of total water vapor at about 1 % per decade; it is expected to increase by around 7% per 1 C-change of warming.
+The Copernicus Climate Change Service reported that Earth's atmosphere held more water vapour in August 2026 than any other month on record, increasing the risk of extreme heat and rainfall around the world.

 Episodes of surface geothermal activity, such as volcanic eruptions and geysers, release variable amounts of water vapor into the atmosphere.
 Such eruptions may be large in human terms, and major explosive eruptions may inject exceptionally large masses of water exceptionally high into the atmosphere, but as a percentage of total atmospheric water, the role of such processes is trivial.
 The relative concentrations of the various gases emitted by volcanoes varies considerably according to the site and according to the particular event at any one site.
 However, water vapor is consistently the commonest volcanic gas; as a rule, it comprises more than 60% of total emissions during a subaerial eruption.

 Atmospheric water vapor content is expressed using various measures.
 These include vapor pressure, specific humidity, mixing ratio, dew point temperature, and relative humidity.